Matchi-chan/matchi-chan.github.com/_posts/2014-09-12-I-need-to-get-something-off-my-chest.md

 There was nothing wrong with Holo, Google.
 Holo Dark is <3 and if I'm ever not stupid enough, I'll be making my programs with that.

-I'm not saying we should go back to the 90s and put <blink> and <marquee> everywhere, but actually just put some effort into your design.
+I'm not saying we should go back to the 90s and put blink and marquee HTML tags everywhere, but actually just put some effort into your design.
 I buy a £340 phone (or a £700 iPhone) and what do I look at on it?
 Program and webpage design that I can do in 10 minutes in MS Paint.
 In the end though, it all boils down to my hate of change.

 What really hurts is I feel like the only person who hates all this, so I can't talk to anyone about it which is why I'm writing this.